Dani Ceballos: Return to Real Madrid

 Ceballos missed several months of the 2021–22 season due to a heavy injury on his left ankle that he suffered in Spain's opening game against Egypt in the 2020 Summer Olympics.
 His first appearance upon his return came on 5 January 2022 as a substitute in a 3–1 away win over CD Alcoyano in the third round of 2021–22 Copa del Rey.
 On 28 May 2022, he came on as a substitute for Luka Modrić in the 2022 UEFA Champions League final, which saw Madrid achieve a 1–0 win over Liverpool to lift the title.

 Ceballos provided an assist and scored the winning goal in a 3–2 comeback victory in the 2022–23 Copa del Rey round of 16 match against Villarreal on 19 January 2023.

 On 23 June 2023, Ceballos had an agreement with Los Blancos to extend the contract until 30 June 2027.
 Later that year, on 12 December, he scored his first Champions League goal, securing a 3–2 away win over Union Berlin.

+On 26 June 2026, Real Madrid and Ceballos reached a mutual agreement to terminate his contract, leaving the club after nine years.

+Return to Real Betis

+On 1 September 2026, Ceballos returned to La Liga club Real Betis on a three-year contract until 30 June 2029.